0

 1

-For the inaugural episode of Miserable Offenders, Andrew and Jesse read and discuss the first portion of a classic essay on the character of Anglican theology.
-The Spirit of Anglicanism is an essay by Paul Elmer More which appears in the volume Anglicanism: the thought and practice of the Church of England, of which More was…
+Fr.
+Isaac, Dcn.
+Andrew and Jesse continue to read and discuss a classic essay on the character of Anglican theology.
+The Spirit of Anglicanism is an essay by Paul Elmer More which appears in the volume Anglicanism: the thought and practice of the Church of England, of which More was co-editor.
+This volume is a compilation…

 2